The Top Pests Threatening North Myrtle Beach Homes This Winter

 • Bubbling paint or discolored drywall

-3. Spiders
+Spiders

-Where spiders hide:
+Where spiders tend to hide:

-• Basements, attics, garages
+• Basements, attics, and garages

-• Behind furniture and boxes
+• Behind furniture and storage boxes

 • Corners of ceilings or window frames

-4. Cockroaches
+Cockroaches

 German and American cockroaches thrive in humid environments like North Myrtle Beach.
-They move indoors for food and moisture, especially in kitchens and bathrooms.
+They move indoors looking for food and moisture, especially in kitchens and bathrooms.

-Signs of cockroaches:
+Signs of cockroach activity include:

 • Small droppings or shed skins